Baldwin County is named for Abraham Baldwin, who was a signer of the United States Constitution and founder of the University of Georgia.

 Contractor: Timothy Porter of Farmington, Connecticut

 Description: The building faces west and is a two story buff colored brick and stone structure.
+The building is located on landscaped grounds in the center of Milledgeville.
 The west front has a large portico with four columns rising to a pediment at the roof line.
 In 1864, the mansion ceased to be the Governor’s residence and the capital was moved to Atlanta in 1868.
 The mansion is now the residence for the President of Georgia College State University.

 County Courthouse - Milledgeville